gh123man/Async-Channels/README.md

 ### This Library vs [Apple's Async Algorithms channel implementation](https://github.com/apple/swift-async-algorithms/blob/main/Sources/AsyncAlgorithms/AsyncAlgorithms.docc/Guides/Channel.md)
 ![Swift vs Go](media/vs-async-alg.png)

+*The above results were sampled from the `Int` tests in the detailed benchmark results*

-For more detailed results see the [Benchmarks](/Benchmarks/) readme.
+For more detailed results (on a variety of data types) see the [Benchmarks](/Benchmarks/) readme.

 ## Usage